AckeeCZ/resizin-js/docs/Modifiers.md

 }
 ```

-* `fit` (default) - maintain original proportions, resize so image fits wholly into new dimensions
+* `fit` - maintain original proportions, resize so image fits wholly into new dimensions
 * `fill` - maintain original proportions, resize via smallest dimension, crop the largest
 * `cut` - maintain original proportions, no resize, crop to gravity or x/y
 * `scale` - do not maintain original proportions, force image to be new dimensions (squishing the image)
 * `pad` - maintain original proportions, resize so image fits wholly into new dimensions.
 Padding added on top/bottom or left/right as needed.
 * `face` - crops photo around face, if size is specified image is resized after cropping

+Default value is usually `fit`.
+If one of the following conditions is met then default value is `fill`:
+  * square modifier is used
+  * gravity is used and its value is not equal to center

 <figure style="margin: 5px; width: 150px; display: inline-block">
   <img src="https://img.resizin.com/ackee/image/w_150-h_250-c_fill/walle" alt="Crop Example fill">